Driving Prosperity, Power and Progress in America

-Hispanic American Soldiers and civilian employees pose for a photo during the U.S. Army NATO Brigade National Hispanic Heritage Month.
-The brigade celebrated Hispanic Heritage Month Sept.
-28 to showcase the achievements and contributions of Hispanic Americans to our nation and our national defense.
+SEMBACH, Germany – U.S. Army units around the world celebrate National Hispanic Heritage Month from Sept.
+15 to Oct.
+15 every year to showcase the achievements and contributions of Hispanic Americans to our nation and our national defense.

+Capt.
+Ana Hill, HHC U.S. Army NATO Brigade commander, broke open a piñata Sept.
+28 to kick off U.S. Army NATO Brigade’s celebration this year.

+“During National Hispanic Heritage Month, we pause and reflect on our shared history as Americans and celebrate the rich mosaic of people and cultures who build and strengthen our Army and our nation,” said Alisia Harris, U.S. Army NATO G8.
+“This year’s national theme, ‘Latinos: Driving Prosperity, Power and Progress in America,’ captures that spirit as we observe the unique and storied history Hispanic Americans have in the Army serving and fighting in almost every war since our nation’s birth.

 |Date Taken: